-Fund Mission: To expand and improve the City owned White Rose Cemetery utilizing State mandated funds and all accrued earnings.
+Fund Mission: • To expand and improve the City owned White Rose Cemetery utilizing State mandated funds and all accrued earnings.
 Fund Description: The Cemetery Perpetual Care fund is mandated by State Law for operators of cemeteries.
 A portion of each lot sale and interment income is required to be deposited in the fund.
 Principal may only be used for capital improvements to the cemetery and for purchase of land.
 Interest and other income may be used for operations.
-2017 Accomplishments: New decorative fencing was installed along Virginia Ave 2018 Objectives: No projects are scheduled for this budget year Budget Highlights: The only budgeted expenditures for this fund are for various improvements to the cemetery.
-FUND 274 CEMETERY PERPETUAL CARE DEPT 174 CEMETERY 2017-18

-2015-16 ACTUAL 2016-17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$79,996 \$72,745 \$1,375 \$2,800 \$2,800
+2017 Accomplishments: 2017 Accomplishments: • New decorative fencing was installed along Virginia Ave 2018 Objectives: No pr No projects are scheduled for this budget year Budget Highlights: • budgeted expendents to the cemet ditures for this fur ery. nd are for various F UND 274 CEMETERY I PERPETUAL CARE PT 174 CEMETERY 2015-16 ACTUAL 201 6-17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$79,996 \$72,745 \$1,375 \$2,800 \$2,800